mhpi/generic_deltamodel/docs/configuration.md

 - **start_epoch**: Epoch to resume training from.
 A checkpoint file for this epoch must be present if not 0.

 - **save_epoch**: Save module weights after every epoch that is a multiple of this number.

+- **grad_clip**: [0.0] Maximum gradient L2 norm.
+Gradients are clipped to this norm before each optimizer step; 0 (the default) disables clipping. `grad_threshold` is accepted as a deprecated alias for the same setting.

+- **max_bad_batches**: [20] How many consecutive non-finite-loss minibatches to tolerate before aborting training.
+A batch whose loss is NaN or infinite is skipped rather than stepped, so one bad batch cannot poison the optimizer state; this caps how long that can go on before the run stops.

 </br>